 CRS in Burkina Faso

-Historically one of Africa’s most stable nations, Burkina Faso is currently in a political transition period following the resignation of long-term President Blaise Compaore in October 2014.
-Low levels of education, gender inequality, and the persistence of preventable diseases and malnutrition continue to compromise the country's ability to meet its basic needs.
+Historically one of Africa’s most stable nations, Burkina Faso recently underwent a period of political transition following the resignation of long-term President Blaise Compaore in October 2014, and the country’s democratically elected government came to power in December 2016.

 Country News and Stories